ryanrhymes/panns/README.md

 panns stands for "Python Approximate Nearest Neighbor Search", which is an optimized python library for searching k-nearest neighbors in very high dimensional spaces.
 E.g. one tyical use in semantic web is finding the most relevant documents in a big corpus of text.
 Currently, panns supports two distance metric: Euclidean and Cosine.

-## Prerequisites & Installation
+## Installation

-Algebra operations in panns rely on Numpy and Scipy, please make sure you have these two packages properly installed before using panns.
-The installation can be done as follows:
+Algebra operations in panns rely on both Numpy and Scipy, please make sure you have these two packages properly installed before using panns.
+The installation can be done by the following shell commands.

 ```bash
 sudo pip install numpy --upgrade